Chehalis, Washington: Geography

 According to the U.S. Census Bureau, the city has a total area of 5.55 sqmi, of which, 5.53 sqmi is land and 0.02 sqmi is water.

 The city rests in a valley bordered by foothills of the Cascade Range to the east and the Willapa Hills to the west.
 Chehalis straddles Interstate 5 at a point almost exactly halfway between Seattle, Washington and Portland, Oregon.
+Chehalis is located north of the community of Newaukum and the city of Napavine.
+The communities of Littell and Adna are situated to the west.

 The historic downtown and most of the city's amenities lie on the east side of the freeway, nestled at the base of a small range of forested hills.
 On the west side of the freeway are parks, farms, a few subdivisions developed in the hills to the west, and a centralized shopping district, the Twin City Town Center.
 The Chehalis–Centralia Airport is located immediately west of the freeway towards the northern end of the city.
 From numerous vantage points in the city and the Willapa Hills, there are views of Boistfort Peak and the three major volcanic mountains of the Cascades, Mount Rainier, Mount Adams, and Mount St. Helens, depending on weather conditions.

 The Chehalis River winds its way through the valley in which the city resides, and is joined by a tributary, the Newaukum River.
 This confluence of waters, along with the intersections of tributaries and railroads within Chehalis, helped the city become known as "The Maple Leaf City".
 Both the Chehalis and Newaukum rivers are prone to flooding during periods of abnormally heavy or persistent rain, and the lowlands from the freeway westward are particularly susceptible to inundation.
 Near the Port of Chehalis is Dillenbaugh Creek, a watershed encompassing over 17 sqmi.